AlmostMatt/UnityBaseCode/README.md

 Defines steering behaviours similar to those described by https://www.red3d.com/cwr/steer/

 Usage:
 * Add a Steering component to a gameobject.
+* (Optional) Add a RigidBody2D component - will be added if not found
+* (Optional) Add a Collider2D - only if you want collisions
-Add behaviours and set properties programatically.
+* Add behaviours and set properties programatically.

 API:
 * Steering.addBehaviour(float weight, SteeringBehaviour behaviour)